 Baggage Tag & Bag (not applicable for Kickoff Family Run)

-To work towards a greener marathon, the Organiser will not distribute hard copies of the Race Handbook at the Marathon Carnival.
+To work towards a greener marathon, the Organiser will not distribute hard copies of the Runners’ Guide (Event Handbook) at the Marathon Carnival.
 Participants may download the e-version on the Marathon website.

-If participants would like to purchase a print copy of the Race Handbook, they may place the order during registration.
-The Race Handbook will be sold at HK$20/ US$3 (equivalent to HK$24) each (not applicable to Wheelchair Races, Youth Dash and Kickoff Family Run).
+If participants would like to purchase a print copy of the Runners’ Guide (Event Handbook), they may place the order during registration.
+The Runners’ Guide (Event Handbook) will be sold at HK$20/ US$3 (equivalent to HK$24) each (not applicable to Wheelchair Races, Youth Dash and Kickoff Family Run).

 Please make sure you have checked the name, gender and race category printed on the bib before you leave the Marathon Carnival.
 Should you have any questions, please approach the officials at the Information Counter.